 Through International Import Export internship Korea, you'll comprehend how to perform the important task of market research and analysis to guide the import-export activities.

-To succeed in import-export industry, you need the right knowledge, experience and skills, but along with these obvious requisites you also need a network of reliable professional contacts.
+To succeed in the import-export industry, you need the right knowledge, experience, and skills, but along with these obvious requisites you also need a network of reliable professional contacts.